 Try wrapping alternating blue and white bulbs around your tree, or use separate strands to make patterns.
 This combo works on both green and flocked white trees.

-2. Snowflake and Icicle Ornaments
+2. Snowflake and Icicle Ornament

 Light blue acrylic snowflakes and icicles add a magical touch to your tree.
 Their clear, delicate designs look almost like real crystals.